MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 Any type of motor can be used, including DC, AC, or stepper motors.
 The sensor is usually a digital rotary encoder, but some systems use rotary resolvers or HAL effect sensors.
 The controller is usually some sort of microcontroller that has configurable gains so you can tune in the response characteristics that you want.
 Some controllers consist purely of discrete electrical components and may be tuned by moving potentiometers.

 Compared to steppers, servo motors are generally much faster, quieter, smoother, and stronger.
 Their drawbacks are complexity and price.
-A single servo motor for a single axis of a CNC router might cost $40.
+A single stepper motor for a single axis of a CNC router might cost $40.
 A drop in replacement servo motor may cost $400 and require tuning after installation.

 That said, servo motors don't skip steps.
 Even if you do temporarily overwhelm the available torque, the defects on the resulting part will be limited to only the immediate area where the problem occurred.

 If you are considering going with servo motors, Teknik Clearpath are considered great value.
 If you are comfortable choosing your own motors, soldering wires, and programming in python, you should look into buying an [ODrive](https://odriverobotics.com/).
-With an ODrive controller, you can turn almost any motor into a servo.
+With an [ODrive controller](https://www.youtube.com/watch?v=FUh36RUHzdU), you can turn almost any motor into a [servo](https://www.youtube.com/watch?v=WT4E5nb3KtY).

 Servos can usually be configured to take in the same step/direction pulses that are used to control stepper motors, so that nothing upstream of the motors needs to change if you decide to start with steppers and move to servos later on.